• facebook

 Socks

-School grey socks to be folded and above the ankle.
+Plain grey socks that are to be folded and sit above the ankle.

 Shoes

-Black polishable school lace-up (bow on top) shoes - no boots. (no other colour markings) At least a 10mm sole on the ball of the foot.
+Black polishable school lace-up shoes (with bow on top and no other colour markings).
+No boots allowed.
+There must be at least a 10mm sole on the ball of the foot.

 Hat